-MSMS ACADEMIC REQUIREMENTS FOR GRADUATION CLASSES OF 2022 & 2023
+MSMS ACADEMIC REQUIREMENTS FOR GRADUATION CLASSES OF 2025 & 2026

-At least 13 credits must be earned while enrolled at MSMS.
-Previous high school, virtual high school, correspondence credit, or college credits earned at another institution will not count toward the 13 required MSMS credits.
+At least 13 CUs (Carnegie units) must be earned while enrolled at MSMS.
+Previous high school, virtual high school, correspondence CU, or college credits earned at another institution will not count toward the 13 required MSMS CUs.
 The following 7.5 credits must be earned at MSMS:

-English - Each student is required to earn two credits by successfully completing approved English classes each year.
+English - Each student is required to earn two CUs by successfully completing approved English classes each semester.
 Each student must be enrolled in a required English course every semester.

-Mathematics - Each student is required to earn two credits in mathematics, to include 1⁄2 credit in Calculus and 1⁄2 credit in Statistics.
-Students are required to take one math class each semester.
+Mathematics - Each student is required to earn two CUs in mathematics, to include 1⁄2 CU in Calculus and 1⁄2 CU in Statistics.

-Science - Each student is required to take and earn one credit in biology, one credit in chemistry, and one credit in physics for a total of three credits.
+Science - Each student is required to take and earn one CU in biology, one CU in chemistry, and one CUin physics for a minimum total of three credits.
+Please see course descriptions to see sequences that may result in excess CUs.

-Swing Credit (Mathematics/Science Elective) - In addition to the above Mathematics and Science requirements, each student is required to take and earn an additional 1⁄2 credit of mathematics, science, robotics or computer science.
+Swing CU (Mathematics/Science Elective) - In addition to the above Mathematics and Science requirements, each student is required to take and earn an additional 1⁄2 CU of mathematics, science, robotics or computer science.
+Students are encouraged to consider courses in computer science, engineering, and robotics for the swing CU.

-Social Sciences-Specific requirements depend on what the student previously completed at his/her home school.
+Social Sciences - Specific requirements depend on what the student has previously completed.
+I.

-Foreign Language - Specific requirements depend on what the student previously completed at his/her homeschool.
-Graduates must complete two years of the same Foreign Language.
+World Language - Specific requirements depend on what the student has previously completed.
+Graduates must complete two years of the same World Language.